MicrosoftDocs/biztalk-docs/his/core/format-for-alerts-used-by-applications-and-nvalert1.md

 ---
 description: "Learn more about: Format for Alerts Used by Applications and NVAlert"
-title: "Format for Alerts Used by Applications and NVAlert1 | Microsoft Docs" ms.custom: "" ms.date: "11/30/2017"
+title: "Format for Alerts Used by Applications and NVAlert1" ms.custom: "" ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: f91a82ba-d83b-40df-958d-910bddc0c24d
-caps.latest.revision: 4
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # Format for Alerts Used by Applications and NVAlert
 An application program or the NVAlert service can use the CSV **TRANSFER_MS_DATA** to issue alerts.
 The alerts are logged in a log file that can be viewed using the Windows Event Log service, and may also be sent on the NetView connection.